 About the Work

-My collages also employ vintage paper, in for form of old periodical or book images.
-They are based in free association, creating discrete worlds merging image, color, and placement.
+Working in collage allows for free association, using vintage periodical and book images to create discrete worlds merging image, color, and placement.
 They play with concepts and redefine reality.
-Their elements are combined intuitively sometimes with an idea of what I want to achieve and sometimes just letting the elements themselves drive the image, one thing leading to another.
+Their elements are combined intuitively sometimes with an idea of what she wants to achieve and sometimes just letting the elements themselves drive the image, one thing leading to another.

 There is always something of a surrealist element to collage, letting logic and reality go.
-These images were driven either by the text in a chosen element or by the configuration of that element.
+These works are driven either by the text in a chosen element or by the configuration of that element.
 The results are pictorial “dreams”, bits of reality recombined to produce a new free form invented world.